dadikovi/dadikovi.github.io/blog/_posts/2020-09-27-ddd-vs-agile.markdown

 ---
 One of the great advantages of an agile organization is that the teams are loosely coupled, and they can execute the whole end-to-end process of the implementation lifecycle independently of other teams.
 This feature eliminates unnecessary waits, so the team can deliver much faster, making it one of the keys of success in large enterprises.

 I think there is a common misconception about this *end-to-end team* principle, especially in companies where agile is taken as a silverbullet for all the problems.
-The misconception is that such a team should build basically anything from scratch which is needed for its work, like a subcontractor of the company who has to build all of the components and a full development infrastructure independently from the company.
+The misconception is that such a team should build basically anything from scratch which is needed for its work, just as a subcontractor of the company who has to build all of the components and a full development infrastructure independently from the company.

-While this approach do have some advantages (for example there is not a single point of failure infrastructure which can stop the work of all teams when breaking), mostly it just causes lots of extra work, and at the end of the day just degrades the efficiency of the teams, oppositely to the original intentions.
+While this approach do have some advantages (for example there is not a single point of failure which can stop the work of all teams when breaking), mostly it just causes lots of extra work, and at the end of the day just degrades the efficiency of the teams, oppositely to the original intentions.

 ## Domain-driven end to end teams